-The stratigraphy of Test Excavation 40H (TE 40H) (Table 76, Figure 203, and Figure 204) consists of modern fill (Stratum I), a crushed coral pavement (Stratum IIa), historic land reclamation fill (Stratum IIb), historic fill (Stratum III), a culturally-enriched A horizon (Stratum IV), and naturally deposited sediments (Stratum V).
+The stratigraphy of Test Excavation 40H (TE 40H) (Table 76, Figure 205, and Figure 206) consists of modern fill (Stratum I), a crushed coral pavement (Stratum IIa), historic land reclamation fill (Stratum IIb), historic fill (Stratum III), a culturally-enriched A horizon (Stratum IV), and naturally deposited sediments (Stratum V).
 Stratum I (Ia, Ib, and Ic) consists of imported fill material utilized for construction of the existing asphalt surface.
 Stratum IIa consists of a crushed coral pavement.
 Stratum IIb consists of imported fill material utilized for historic land reclamation.
 Stratum III consists of imported fill.
-Stratum IV consists of a buried A horizon that developed atop the Jaucas sand and that is enriched with traditional Hawaiian and imported historic cultural material.
+Stratum IV consists of a buried A horizon that developed atop the Jaucas sand and that is enriched with cultural material.
 Stratum V consists of Jaucas sand (Stratum Va) and marine clay (Stratum Vb) that developed atop the coral shelf (i.e., limestone bedrock).
 The Jaucas sand observed in TE 40H indicates the presence of sand dune (Zone 1) amidst the tidal flats (Zone 2) that defined the area prior to historic land reclamation.
 Excavation of TE 40H ceased at 1.5 m below the existing surface upon encountering limestone bedrock.

-Of note is Stratum IIa, a crushed coral pavement that is designated as Feature P and is considered a component of SIHP # -7578.
-Stratum IIa is overlying a historic land reclamation deposit (Stratum IIb).
+Of note is Stratum IIa, a crushed coral pavement that is designated as Feature P and as a component of SIHP # -7578.
+Stratum IIa overlies a historic land reclamation layer (Stratum IIb).

 Also of interest is Stratum III, a localized fill event.
-Artifacts collected from this deposit at another location are dated to the nineteenth century (see Section 5 Results of Laboratory Analysis).
 This fill layer has been designated as a component of SIHP # -7579.

 Two concrete building foundations (SIHP # -7579, Features H and O) were identified in TE 40H.
 SIHP # -7579, Feature H was also identified in the adjacent TE 40C.
 In general, these foundations are square concrete bases (70 cm long by 70 cm wide by 20 cm high) set on the coral shelf, with a rectangular concrete column (90 cm long by 30 cm wide by 30 cm high) set upright atop the square base.
-Each foundation column was installed by excavating a large pit through Stratum III down to the coral shelf.
+Each foundation column was installed by excavating a large builder's pit through Stratum III down to the coral shelf.
 Once the foundation column was placed in the pit, the pit was backfilled with the top of the rectangular columns likely extending slightly above Stratum III.
 Subsequent fill events have buried these columns.
-These foundations have been designated as components of SIHP # -7579.